 How Much Caffeine is in a Regular Matcha Latte?

-Before diving into the specifics of a lavender matcha latte, it’s important to understand the baseline caffeine content in a regular matcha latte.
+Before diving into the specifics of caffeine in lavender matcha latte, it’s important to understand the baseline caffeine content in a regular matcha latte.
 On average, an 8-ounce serving of matcha latte contains around 60-80 mg of caffeine.
-This caffeine level can vary depending on factors such as the quality of the matcha and the amount of powder used.
+This caffeine level can vary depending on factors such as the quality of the matcha and the amount of powder used

 Caffeine Comparison with Other Beverages: